Knodle: Modular Weakly Supervised Learning with PyTorch: Datasets

-\textbf{TAC-based Relation Extraction Dataset.} Lastly, in order to evaluate the relation extraction task on a larger dataset, we added to \textit{Knodle} a dataset built over Knowledge Base Population challenges in the Text Analysis Conference.
-For development and test purposes the corpus annotated via crowdsourcing and human labeling from KBP is used \citep{zhang2017tacred}.
-The training is done on a weakly-supervised noisy dataset based on TAC KBP corpora~\citep{Surdeanu, Roth_2014}.
-The TAC dataset was annotated with entity pairs extracted from Freebase~\citep{freebase} where corresponding relations have been mapped to the 41 TAC relations.
-The amount of entity pairs per relation was limited to 10.000 and each entity pair is allowed to be mentioned in no more than 500 sentences.
-An important difference of this dataset to the other three is the presence of negative instances added to the dataset in equal proportion to the positive ones (we discussed the details of handling the negative instances in \textit{Knodle} in \ref{subsec:neg_samples}).
+\textbf{TAC-based Relation Extraction Dataset.} Lastly, given the importance of distant supervision for relation extraction, we add a larger dataset with more relations (than just spouse).
+For development and test purposes the TACRED corpus annotated via crowdsourcing and human labeling from KBP~\cite{zhang2017tacred} is used.
+As human labels are not allowed in weak training, the training is performed not on the TACRED dataset, but on a weakly-supervised noisy corpus built on TAC KBP corpora~\cite{Surdeanu, Roth_2014}, which was annotated with entity pairs extracted from Freebase~\cite{freebase} with corresponding relations mapped to the 41 TAC relations.
+The amount of entity pairs per relation is limited to 10.000 and each entity pair is allowed to be mentioned in no more than 500 sentences.
+An important difference of this dataset to the other three is the presence of negative instances added to the dataset in equal proportion to the positive ones.